 Do the bread pieces feel spongy?
 If yes, there is enough liquid.

-If the bread pieces still feel a little hard, you may want to add a little bit more broth.
+If the bread pieces still feel a little hard, you may want to add more broth.
 Add it in small quantities.

-There should not be any liquid accumulating at the bottom of the bowl.
+There should not be any liquid accumulating at the bottom of the dish.

-Transfer the stuffing to the buttered baking dish.
-Do not pack in the mixture, just let it drop naturally in the dish.
+Transfer the stuffing to the prepared baking dish.
+Do not pack in the stuffing mixture, just let it drop naturally into the dish.
 Cover tightly with foil.
 Bake for approximately 40-45 minutes.

-Remove the foil and continue to bake, uncovered for another 20-30 minutes until the top is crispy and golden.
+Remove the foil and continue to bake, uncovered, for another 20-30 minutes until the top is crispy and golden brown.

 Remove from the oven.